Chart Color Schemes

 Fairfield - East displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Fairfield - East's dwelling structures, as per the latest Census, were 64.9% houses and 35.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+Fairfield - East's dwelling structures, as per the latest Census, consisted of 64.9% houses and 35.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Sydney metro's 62.1% houses and 37.8% other dwellings.
-Home ownership in Fairfield - East was 25.8%, similar to Sydney metro.
-Mortgaged dwellings were 28.2% and rented ones 46.0%.
+Home ownership in Fairfield - East was 25.8%, with mortgaged dwellings at 28.2% and rented dwellings at 46.0%.
 The median monthly mortgage repayment was $1,850, below Sydney metro's average of $2,167.
 Median weekly rent in Fairfield - East was $300, compared to Sydney metro's $400.
 Nationally, Fairfield - East's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing